 sudo nano /etc/mysql/conf.d/galera.cnf

 I’ve provided here a template you can use for your Galera configuration.
-I’ve highlighted in blue the parts that you’ll need to modify.
-I’ll go over each of these highlighted items below.
+I’ll go over each of the parts you’ll need to modify.

 [mysqld] binlog_format=ROW default-storage-engine=innodb innodb_autoinc_lock_mode=2 bind-address=0.0.0.0 # Provider Configuration wsrep_on=ON wsrep_provider=/usr/lib/galera/libgalera_smm.so # Galera Cluster Configuration wsrep_cluster_name="ClusterName" wsrep_cluster_address="gcomm://FirstNodeIP,SecondNodeIP,ThirdNodeIP" # Synchronization Configuration wsrep_sst_method=rsync # Node Configuration wsrep_node_address="NodeIP" wsrep_node_name="NodeName"